- Prospective Students

 Files are reviewed as soon as they are complete, beginning in November.
-After you have completed your application file and interview, it will take us approximately two weeks to decide.
+After you have completed your application file and interviewed, it will take us approximately two weeks to evaluate your application and make a decision.
 If you are a foreign national it may take somewhat longer for an official USC decision because your file must also be reviewed by USC International Admissions.
-Admitted applicants are informed immediately by phone or email.
+Admitted applicants are informed immediately by phone or via email.

 Applicants must have a bachelor's degree from a 4-year college or university, a GMAT or GRE score, a TOEFL, IELTS score, or PTE Academic score (required for most foreign nationals) and at least six years of full-time work experience after college graduation.
 IBEAR staff or alumni will interview potential candidates.

 Admission decisions are based upon the quality and length of the applicant's work experience, as well as the experience and quality of the applicant’s educational background, test scores, interviews, application essays, and recommendations.

 International students are required to take the USC International Student English (ISE) exam on arrival at USC, unless they submit either a TOEFL score of 90 or more (IBT) with no less than 20 on each section, or an IELTS score of 6.5 with no less than 6 on each band score.
 Depending on the test scores (GMAT, GRE, TOEFL, IELTS), IBEAR may recommend or require additional English work before or after the IBEAR MBA program begins.
 Please see http://dornsife.usc.edu/ali/ise/.